'Time' Editor Defends Controversial Cover, Says It 'Symbolizes This Moment In America'

 Valera’s daughter may indeed be the symbol of separation of children at the U.S. border, but according to the father as well Honduran deputy foreign minister Nelly Jerez, the little girl and her mother, Sandra Sanchez, have been detained, together, in the Texas border town of McAllen.
 Sanchez applied for asylum, and although detained, she was not separated from her daughter.

-Time Magazine‘s editor-in-chief Edward Felsenthal weighed in on the controversial issue today in a conversation with CNN‘s Brian Stelter.
+Time Magazine editor-in-chief Edward Felsenthal weighed in on the controversial issue today, in a conversation with CNN‘s Brian Stelter.

 I questioned Time editor @EFelsenthal about this cover choice — here's the video of what he said https://t.co/1AXzfVwB2j pic.twitter.com/gajvN5g9EY